chaalpritam/type/Readme.md

 - **Activity tracking** for team awareness

 ### 💾 File Management
-- **Multi-window support** - Open multiple documents simultaneously in separate windows
+- **Multi-window & tab support** - Open multiple documents simultaneously in separate windows or tabs
+- **Smart tab management** - New documents open as tabs when a window exists, or create new windows
 - **Native macOS file operations** with proper permissions
 - **Auto-save** every 30 seconds with recovery
 - **Recent files** quick access